15 Foods To Buy When You’re Broke

 2. Bread

 If you have bread at home, you can do a lot with it.
-Not only is a loaf of bread cheap when you buy the generic brand at the grocery store, but it’s also good to have for making different meal options, including toast with butter, sandwiches, homemade stuffing, and more.
-While you can buy traditional white bread for cheap, whole wheat bread is an even better option because it’s a complex carb that offers numerous health benefits.
+Not only is a loaf of bread cheap when you buy the generic brand at the grocery store, but it’s also good to have for making different meal options.
+We all love toast with butter, sandwiches, homemade stuffing, and more.
+While you can buy traditional white bread for cheap, whole wheat bread made from whole grains is an even better option because it’s a complex carb that offers numerous health benefits.

 3. Eggs